Complete guide to FHA Mortgage Loans

-The FHA plays a critical role in financing for minority borrowers, first time home buyers, borrowers who have troubled credit history, and borrowers who have little money to put down on a home.
+Established in 1934, the FHA plays a critical role in financing for first-time homebuyers, minority borrowers, borrowers with flawed credit history, persons with modest incomes and those who have little money to put down on a home.

-- About half of first-time homebuyers used FHA loans in 2012, according to various estimates, and first-time buyers made up about three-quarters of FHA home purchase loans that year.li>
+- About half of first-time homebuyers used FHA home loans in 2012, according to various estimates, and first-time buyers made up about three-quarters of FHA home purchase loans that year.

 - For minority home buyers, FHA mortgages account for about half of all home loans for both African American and Hispanic/Latino homebuyers, compared to about one-quarter of all home purchase mortgages nationwide, according to the Department of Housing and Urban Development (HUD).